 Myths About Abusers

-Lundy starts by listing a few myths that are way too pervasive in our society.
-Including among psychologists and doctors.
+Lundy starts with a list of dangerous myths that are too pervasive in our society, including among psychologists and doctors.

 - Lose control

 - Have low self-esteem